anonyknight/anonyknight.github.io/docs/techs/OMSCS/CS6310-Software-Architecture-and-Design/Applying-UML-and-Patterns/Part1-Introduction.md

 In OO, design is to define software objects and how they collaborate to fulfill the requirements.

 ### A Short Example

-- Requirements Analysis - Define use cases (Use case UML)
+* Requirements Analysis - Define use cases (Use case UML)
-- Define domain model - show noteworthy domain concepts or objects.
+* Define domain model - show noteworthy domain concepts or objects.
 Domain model = conceptual object model.
 (Domain Model diagram for real-world classes)
-- Assign object responsibilities and collaborations, draw interaction diagrams. (sequence diagram)
+* Assign object responsibilities and collaborations, draw interaction diagrams. (sequence diagram)
-- Design class diagram to have a static view of the class. (software classes diagram)
+* Design class diagram to have a static view of the class. (software classes diagram)

-### What's the overview UML and visual agile modeling.
+### What's the overview UML and visual agile modeling

 UML is a **visual** language to specify and construct, document the artifacts of systems.

 At deeper level in Model Driven Architecture(MDA), UML notation is the UML meta-model.

 Three ways to apply UML
-- As Sketch, informal and incomplete hand drawing on whiteboards.
+* As Sketch, informal and incomplete hand drawing on whiteboards.
-- As Blueprint, reverse engineering to visualize and understand the code or code generation(forward engineering).
+* As Blueprint, reverse engineering to visualize and understand the code or code generation(forward engineering).
-- As programming language, to generate the executable code.
+* As programming language, to generate the executable code.

 #### Three perspectives to apply UML